Bonded-particle model for magneto-elastic rods: Results

 Fig.~\ref{fig:heavy-straight-rod} compares our simulation results with Lazarus et al.'s \citep{lazarus2013continuation}.
 Simulation snapshots were taken every $3.6^\circ$, and the representative images used for comparison in Fig.~\ref{fig:heavy-straight-rod}(a)~were those nearest to the listed experimental angles.
 The images show the \textit{top view}, where gravity points into the page.
 The twisting simulation is shown in Supplementary Video~1.
 Fig.~\ref{fig:heavy-straight-rod}(b)~plots the maximum deflection, out of the plane of the initial buckled rod, as the rod is twisted, compared against their semi-analytical solution.
 The simulated deflection is in excellent agreement with their theory and experiment.
 The instability occurs slightly past the predicted critical angle of $\theta_c = 11.33\pi$, beyond which a plectoneme forms (Fig.~\ref{fig:heavy-straight-rod}(b)~inset).
 This delay is expected because finite loading rates allow the system to persist on the stable branch beyond the theoretical bifurcation point due to inertial effects.
 Additionally, our physics-based simulations can only access the stable branch of their solution.
 This contrasts with continuation methods, which can trace both stable and unstable branches by solving the equilibrium equations directly.

 For the second example, a rod with the same parameters was used, except this time it was initially curved.
 To prepare the curved rod of length $L$, particles were placed along $\vec{x}_i = R \langle \cos{(\theta_i-\pi/2)}, 1+\sin{(\theta_i-\pi/2)}, 0 \rangle$, where $\theta_i = iL/(NR), \; i = 0,1,\ldots,N$.
 The curvature of the rod is $\kappa = 1/R = 44.84~\unit{m}^{-1}$, causing it to coil into a circle $2.14$ times.
 In the simulations, this should not pose a problem unless contact is considered or the particles exactly overlap.
 Bonds were initialized in the coiled configuration.
-The simulation procedure was similar to the previous one, with an additional stage in which the rod was first straightened by slowly applying a torque $M = \kappa E I$ on the free end (Fig.~\ref{fig:heavy-rods-setup}(b)), following the same procedure in \citet{grange2024co}.
-This serves as an additional validation that the model works for naturally curved rods without further modification.
-During this stage, gravitational and contact forces were not considered.
-A wall was also added at the rotating end of the rod to prevent the plectoneme loop from slipping off the end and untwisting the rod.
+The curved rod was first straightened by slowly applying a moment $M = \kappa E I$ to the free end (Fig.~\ref{fig:heavy-rods-setup}(b)), following \citet{grange2024co}.
+Gravitational and contact forces were excluded during this stage.
+The simulation successfully captures the straightening of the coiled rod, providing validation that the model works for naturally curved rods without additional modification.
+Once straightened, the rod was compressed and twisted following the same procedure as in the straight rod case (Fig.~\ref{fig:heavy-rods-setup}(a)), with walls added at both ends to prevent the plectoneme loop from slipping off.
 The twisting simulation is shown in Supplementary Video~2.
 Fig.~\ref{fig:heavy-curved-rod} summarizes the results, and again we observe excellent agreement with \citet{lazarus2013continuation}.